VeronikaSedlackova/UpdateCSV_BankEntries/README.md

 # Update CSV file with bank entries
-An existing file containing entries from different banks, e.g. bank name, BIC, bank code, etc. is updated with [additional entries](https://www.bundesbank.de/resource/blob/602630/2c60c5bacbde19cf9ad0f4910371e982/mL/blz-aktuell-xls-data.xlsx).

-[File](https://www.bundesbank.de/resource/blob/602630/2c60c5bacbde19cf9ad0f4910371e982/mL/blz-aktuell-xls-data.xlsx) from *Deutsche Bundesbank* contains specific bank information and has to be adapted to certain requirements.
+A [file](https://www.bundesbank.de/resource/blob/602630/2c60c5bacbde19cf9ad0f4910371e982/mL/blz-aktuell-xls-data.xlsx) from *Deutsche Bundesbank* contains specific bank information and has to be adapted to certain requirements.

 <br>